yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 ####1.1 Objectives
 *Describe the specific objectives for the project, which should be clear, measurable, realistic and achievable within the duration of the project.
 Objectives should be consistent with the expected exploitation and impact of the project (see section 2).*

+arguments> numbers, inclusion, universities lose authority over education

-The project Coding the Humanities seeks to increase the number of humanities students that have programming skills and make them aware of the challenges and opportunities ITC offers for humanities research
+The project Coding the Humanities seeks to increase the number of humanities students that have programming skills which allow them to shape and create digital tools that meet their research needs and encourages new forms of learning. teachning and knowledge production.
+This skillset will sensitize the students to their technological environment and make them aware of the challenges and opportunities ITC offers for humanities research.

+This goal is pursued by the conception and development of an online learning platform which is complemented by an according offline space.
+This approach avoids the mere transfer of offline teaching methods into the online world, like typicall for many MOOCs, but explores what offline collaboration can be informed by startegies applied with online tools and how innovative offline practices can initiate and foster online cooperation.

-It does so via an online platform that provides the students with the technological foundation to acquire and foster these these skills by themselves and collectively.
+The online platform seeks to provide the students with the technological foundations to acquire and foster these skills by themselves and in peer learning based processes, based on tutorials and assigments.

-The platform is values openess.
+The platform will embrace open source culture and open licenses.
 The students share their code projects on a distributed repository which encourages re-use, altering and further development.
-Whereas the premier focus is based on triggering
+This platform is therefore open, inclusive and sustainable.

 CtH collaborates with private and public partners, like universities and museums, that help to explore new forms ot academic teaching and self-learning on the one hand and provide a prcatical demand on the other hand.

 ####1.2 Relation to the work programme
 *Indicate the work programme topic to which your proposal relates, and explain how your proposal addresses the specific challenge and scope of that topic, as set out in the work programme.*

-In the first place the platform envisioned will address those poeple directely affected by emerging developments of ITC, namely humanities students that will work in fields not only concerned with the interpretation, conservation and collection of cultural heritage, but also in fields to form the understanding of the society we live in: like the media.
+In the first place the platform envisioned will enable humanities students to understand and shape ICT.
+However, CtH intents to train humanities students instead of providing them with guidance and support in the use of prefabricated tools.
+The knowledge generated will therefore be passed on and distributed via the online platform but also in form of offline workshops.
+CtH therefore wishes to exceed the boundaries of the humanities and the academic realm by addressing and including also other groups.

-The plat form reaches out to other universities, knowledge institutions and private partners in order to foster a dialoge about new forms of education that not only include ICT but empower a large number of people to shape these technologies.
+The platform hence reaches out to other universities, knowledge institutions and private partners alike in order to initiate a dialoge about new forms of education that not only integrate ICT but empower a large number of people to use and shape these technologies to their specific needs.
 Due to the open licenses used the digital tools developed by the students can be applied and altered also by social institutions, civic movements or the general public.
-The tutorial and assignents provided on the platform invite

 //Develop and maintain a sustainable platform engaging a large number of key actors, stakeholders and communities of practices on how to improve co-creation and delivery of